 Despite their unquestionable success during their surf and drag years, the number of singles released from their albums does not reflect their unrivaled popularity.
 The main culprit in the group's fewer charting singles was their reputation for releasing 45s that were doubled-sided hits.
 While most groups put out hits one at a time with a throwaway song on the backside, the Beach Boys had numerous singles in which each side charted.
 While I am not certain how good of a business decision that was, their fans undoubtedly loved it.

 If you only know the Beach Boys' hits that are played on mainstream radio, then you are only getting a taste of the group's greatness.
-The band's heyday had so many more songs that should grace your ears, and would have likely been hits had they been released as 45s.
-Here are the top ten, 1962-1965 Beach Boys songs that should have had their own vinyl.
+The band's heyday had so many more songs that should grace your ears and would likely have been hits had they been released as 45s.
+Here are the top 10 songs from the 1962–65 era that should have had their own vinyl.

-his ballad sung in Brian Wilson's crisp falsetto chronicles a traveler traversing the midwest that is put up for a night by a local farmer.
+This ballad, sung in Brian Wilson's crisp falsetto, chronicles a traveler traversing the midwest that is put up for a night by a local farmer.
 The wanderer is obviously smitten with his host's daughter and laments that he will never see her again after he leaves.
 It is a slower, somewhat sad, song but Brian's piercing lead would have made it their first slow tempo hit.
-The song is so impressive, it was covered by Fleetwood Mac and included in the 1980 Fleetwood Mac Live album , although the fact that Fleetwood Mac's Christine McVie and Beach Boys drummer Dennis Wilson were dating probably helped.
+The song is so impressive, it was covered by Fleetwood Mac and included in the 1980 Fleetwood Mac Live album, although the fact that Fleetwood Mac's Christine McVie and Beach Boys drummer Dennis Wilson were dating probably helped.